Equity, Diversity & Inclusion

 - Prioritizing EDI globally as a central feature of all BrainsCAN partnerships with world-class neuroscience institutions.

-Core BrainsCAN EDI Principles
+BrainsCAN's EDI Principles

 - BrainsCAN acknowledges that barriers remain to full participation of underrepresented groups (including women, visible minorities, Indigenous peoples, people with diverse gender identities, persons of any sexual orientation, and people with disabilities) in our research communities.